exyi/diplomka/diplomka/text/3-analysis-2-metrics.md

 The H-bond distances and angles do not suffice to assign a pair.
 Even if we set strict limits on these parameters, we get many false positives.
-As shown in figure [-@fig:cWW-GC-length-and-covalent-angles], an ideal **cWW G-C** pair should have H-bond lengths of about 2.9 Å and all angles at about 120°.
+As shown [in figure @fig:cWW-GC-length-and-covalent-angles], an ideal **cWW G-C** pair should have H-bond lengths of about 2.9 Å and all angles at about 120°.
 We must allow some deviations, as no ideal pair exists in reality, and 0.5 Å and 20° tolerance is very conservative.
 Yet, we still find false positives like the one shown in @fig:cWW-GC-false-positive-hbond-lengthsangles.
 Tightening the limits slightly would dismiss this case, but we are hitting the other limit of this simple approach as we already loose many good pairs, as we can see using the